nicklockwood/SwiftFormat/README.md

 How do I install it?
 ---------------------

-That depends.
-There are four ways you can use SwiftFormat:
+That depends - There are several ways you can use SwiftFormat:

 1. As a command-line tool that you run manually, or as part of some other toolchain
 2. As a Source Editor Extension that you can invoke via the Editor > SwiftFormat menu within Xcode